necodeIT/moodle-unit-tests/README.md

 \

-:::warning
-**IF LINUX:** Do some permission stuff for the MariaDB container
+**NOTICE**: If the mariadb container is not starting properly: Do some permission stuff for the MariaDB container

 After running the moodle containers for the first time the mariadb container will fail to start properly.
 Fix this with the following commands and start the containers again.
 For details: <https://github.com/bitnami/containers/issues/23841>